Esri/geodev-hackerlabs/README.md

 ## Labs

 To get started, feel free to follow along with the [Hackerlab Slides](http://slides.com/alaframboise/geodev-hackerlabs) or just jump in and get started.

-The labs use three open datasets from the City of Portland: 1) Rail Stops, 2) Rail Lines, and 3) Neighboorhoods, but feel free to use your data.
+The labs use three open datasets from the City of Portland: 1) Rail Stops, 2) Rail Lines, and 3) Neighboorhoods, but feel free to use your own data too.

 The goal is to build a Portland Neighborhoods explorer app.